 Configuration: Configuration of the specimens shall be such as to produce joint-related limit states or failure modes, and the specimen scale shall be approved by the evaluation service agency based on the recommendations in consensus documents such as FEMA 461 and ACI 374.2R.

 Procedure: The lateral load procedure shall consist of quasi-static or dynamic loading in both directions to determine cracking, yield, ultimate strength, ultimate deformation characteristics, and failure loads.
 The specimens shall be cyclically loaded quasi-statically or dynamically until significant strength is no longer maintained.
-The loading procedure shall be stipulated in the test proposal and comply with a consensus document approved by the evaluation service agency (e.g., ICC-ES AC125, ACI 374.2, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.
+The loading procedure shall be stipulated in the test proposal and comply with a consensus document approved by the evaluation service agency (e.g., AC125, ACI 374.2, FEMA 461), and testing shall demonstrate the adequacy of the FRP strengthening relative to the unstrengthened concrete element.

-Adhesive FRP Anchorage: The design strengths and embedment depths of embedded fiber anchors shall be substantiated through representative testing that includes the specific anchorage system, installation procedure, surface preparation, and expected environmental conditions, based on the requirements for post-installed adhesive anchors in ACI 355.4.
+Adhesive FRP Anchorage: The design strengths and embedment depths of embedded fiber anchors shall be substantiated through representative testing that includes the specific anchorage system, installation procedure, surface preparation, and expected environmental conditions, based on the applicable qualification requirements for post-installed adhesive anchors in ACI 355.4.
 The program shall include applicable service-condition tests, such as exposure to elevated temperature.

 Testing Laboratories: Laboratories shall be accredited for the applicable testing procedures in accordance with ISO/IEC 17025 or equivalent for the testing conducted and reported.
-The laboratory’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011 and that is a signatory of the International Laboratory Accreditation Cooperation (ILAC) Mutual Recognition Arrangement (MRA) or another approved organization.
+The laboratory’s accreditation shall be issued by an accreditation body conforming to ISO/IEC 17011, and that is a signatory of the Global Accreditation Cooperation (formerly International Laboratory Accreditation Cooperation (ILAC)) Multilateral Recognition Arrangement (MRA) or another approved organization.
 Testing at a non-accredited laboratory may be permitted by the evaluation service agency, provided the testing is conducted under the supervision of an accredited laboratory and the supervising laboratory issues the test report.

 Test Report: Test reports shall be submitted to the evaluation service agency for approval.
 Test reports shall include all the applicable information required in the applicable test standard and ASTM E575.
 Test reports shall document the following items at a minimum: